 » If you’re curious about J-Plasma and want to learn more about these pros and cons, consider asking a doctor on our forum.

 In order to put some of the pros and cons in the proper context, we’ve compared J-Plasma with similar procedures.
-Note that there’s not going to be a clear winner.
-Every person’s individual needs are unique, and the right procedure for you won’t necessarily be the right one for someone else.
+It is important to note that every person’s needs are unique, and the right procedure for you won’t necessarily be the right one for someone else.

-After a facelift, patients can resume normal activities in roughly 2 weeks.
+After a facelift, patients can resume normal activities in roughly two weeks.
 However, they will continue healing for up to or even exceeding a month.
-In some cases, patients experience swelling for close to a year.
+In some cases, patients experience some swelling for close to a year.

 J-Plasma works on a different timeline.
 Like a facelift, the bulk of the healing occurs in the first two weeks and it could take months for residual signs of the procedure (redness in the case of J-Plasma) to disappear.
-However, J-Plasma recovery is both less painful and intense.
+However, J-Plasma recovery is both less painful and less restrictive.

 Laser resurfacing comes in two main forms: erbium and CO2.
 These two types of laser treatments work in much the same way.
-However, erbium is less intense than CO2, making for a quicker recovery time and less pronounced results.
+However, erbium is less intense than CO2, making for a quicker recovery time, but providing less pronounced results.
 As fractional CO2 lasers are currently considered the gold standard in laser resurfacing and most often compared to J-Plasma, we’ll focus on this method.